top of page

 2) The testator’s signature or acknowledgement that either a) the testator has previously signed the will, or b) that another person has subscribed the testator’s name to the will, must be in the presence of at least two attending witnesses, and

 3) The attesting witnesses must sign the will in the presence of the testator and in the presence of each other.
+See Id.

 In Florida, and in most common-law states, these are the minimal requirements for the execution of a valid.
 There are also other requirements that, if not followed, may lead to the Will being found invalid, or lead to a will contest.
 For example, the will must be signed at the end of the will.
 There are also requirements and caveats as to who can be a witness, such as whether they are competent or disinterested.